 You do not need to add any time delays components to this series, as the back in stock delay will ensure each person that enters your flow waits until the item they subscribed to goes back in stock before moving forward.

 Back in Stock Flow Settings

 There are two key settings you can adjust regarding your back in stock flow:

 - Customer notification rules

-These can be configured in your Account's Email Settings.
+These can be configured in your Account's email settings.
 While you could use an SMS to send a back in stock message, these options are not currently available for SMS.
+Further, you cannot use the same catalog tag to link to products.
 Thus, using email is a best practice.